carlosbarreraojeda-ai/RL-comparison/README.md

 In this excersize we will be comparing return values between two Rl algorithms.
-A traditional Q-learning implementation with a Q-table vs Monte Carlo Policy Gradient(REINFORCE).
+Dyna-Q vs Monte Carlo Policy Gradient.

 ![img.png](img.png)